SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 One solution to this problem is to load our Verticle from another verticle and pass the configuration as a deployment option.

 Let's add a `MainVerticle` that will load the `CartServiceVerticle`.
-Add a `modernize-apps/cart/src/main/java/com/redhat/coolstore/MainVerticle.java` file and add the following content:
+Create a `modernize-apps/cart/src/main/java/com/redhat/coolstore/MainVerticle.java` file and add the following content:

 ~~~java
 package com.redhat.coolstore;